laujonat/Data-Structure-Algos/binary_tree/README.md

 Let's review how we conceptually created a binary search tree: we began with a root.
 Instantiate this within `#initialize`, and don't forget its accessor.
 Remember that the root is a node, but let's start it off equal to `nil`, and when we eventually insert the first element, then we'll set it to equal a node.

 #### `#insert`

-Recall our algorithm for inserting a node into a tree:

 1. Compare the node's value to the root's value.
 2. If the node is less than the root, insert into the left subtree.
 If there is no left subtree, the node becomes the root's left child.